 Babies First!: services may be provided to eligible perinatal women, infants and children through four years of age who have one or more risk factors for poor health or growth and development outcomes.
 Services may also be provided to a parent or primary caregiver of an eligible child.
 Services must be delivered in accordance with Babies First!
 Program Guidance provided by the Maternal and Child Health Section.

-Family Connects Oregon: Services must be delivered in accordance with OARs 333-006-0000 through 333-006-0170 and Family Connects Oregon Program Guidance provided by the Maternal and Child Health Section..
+Family Connects Oregon: Services must be delivered in accordance with OARs 333-006-0000 through 333-006-0190 and Family Connects Oregon Program Guidance provided by the Maternal and Child Health Section.

 Nurse Family Partnership: Services must be delivered in accordance with Nurse Family Partnership model elements and LPHA contract with the Nurse Family Partnership National Service Office.